Mary and Elizabeth Museum Gift Shop

 Mary’s mourning brooch of carved onyx disks with black enamel and yellow gold (painted cardboard)

-Mary’s blood-stained white silk fan (painted cardboard)
+Mary’s blood-stained silk fan (painted cardboard)

 Lincoln and son Thomas (Tad) photo case (painted cardboard/pencil portrait)